miqo-srapionyan/blog/README.md

 - The regular user you can simply register (no need to verify email)

-NOTES: created in two days (i work after 20:00)
+NOTES: created in two days (I worked after 20:00)